guichenwei/pba-guichenwei/task06/README.md

 ![problem2](problem2.png)

 Write down the converged minimum value of the energy by updating the text below.

+The converged minimum value of the energy at time 40.04 is -96.7257.

 ## After Doing the Assignment